-5. Identification of tasks required, organized by work breakdown structure

-Governor's Steering Committee will review implementation plans.

-Governor's Steering Committee will discuss parameters for the state-level organization.

-Governor's Steering Committee and new state-level organization will determine more specific roles and responsibilities of the state-level organizations as well as regular funding streams to support activities.
+- 5. Identification of tasks required, organized by work breakdown structure - Governor's Steering Committee will review implementation plans. - Governor's Steering Committee will discuss parameters for the state-level organization. - Governor's Steering Committee and new state-level organization will determine more specific roles and responsibilities of the state-level organizations as well as regular funding streams to support activities.

-Identify a funding mechanism (placeholder) in the new biennium budget to fund the permanent quasi-governmental state-level organization by March 2007.

-Establish the responsibilities, stakeholder representation for membership, and organizational structure of the quasi-governmental state-level organization in preparation for legislative action by June 2007.

-For the process to be used for determining consistent implementation of approved national standards can be modeled on the process used by the HIPAA work group that involved all state agencies to determine how to consistently implement HIPAA standards.

-Implement funding to support the work of the state-level organization for the 2008-2009 biennium period by July 2007.

-Confirm specific membership and establish first meeting of the permanent quasi-governmental state-level organization by September, 2007.

-9. Impact assessment on all affected stakeholders in the state (including small and rural providers)

-Strong regional representation will be implemented through membership in the state-level organization.

-Openness, inclusionary practice and collaboratively focused meetings driven by consensus are important to assure the representation of all stakeholders.

-Focus from governance to funding will be on collaborative rather than competitive processes to ensure that all Ohioans are included in comprehensive HIE.

-10. Feasibility assessment (only to provide any additional detail beyond the feasibility assessment documented in the Solutions Report)
+- 6. Project timeline and milestones - Identify a funding mechanism (placeholder) in the new biennium budget to fund the permanent quasi-governmental state-level organization by March 2007. - Establish the responsibilities, stakeholder representation for membership, and organizational structure of the quasi-governmental state-level organization in preparation for legislative action by June 2007. - Implement funding to support the work of the state-level organization for the 2008-2009 biennium period by July 2007. - Confirm specific membership and establish first meeting of the permanent quasi-governmental state-level organization by September, 2007. - 7.
+Projected cost and resources required - We estimate \$2 million with a reduced level of ongoing annual support. - 8.
+Means for tracking, measuring and reporting progress Meeting minutes and quarterly reports.
+Performance against planned timelines. - 9.
+Impact assessment on all affected stakeholders in the state (including small and rural providers) - Strong regional representation will be implemented through membership in the state-level organization. - Openness, inclusive practice and collaboratively focused meetings driven by consensus are important to assure the representation of all stakeholders. - Focus from governance to funding will be on collaborative rather than competitive processes to ensure that all Ohioans are included in comprehensive HIE. - 10.
+Feasibility assessment (only to provide any additional detail beyond the feasibility assessment documented in the Solutions Report)

+No additional information.

-11. Possible barriers that the implementation plan may face
+- 11. Possible barriers that the implementation plan may face - a.

-- a.
 Lack of funding - b.
-The biennium budget cycle which requires specific recommendations by March 2007 for the 2007-2009 biennium period. - c.
+The biennium budget cycle which requires specific recommendations by March 2007 for the 2007-2009 biennium. - c.
 Infrastructure deficits including limited connectivity and low adoption rates for EHRs. - d.
 Industry pressures are strong to resist change in both healthcare and information technology. - e.
 Organizations have not consistently adopted existing standards such as the HIPAA X-12 transaction standard for eligibility, billing and payment. - f.
 Vendors and large organizations are currently operating on old standards that do not interoperate with new standards.
-These organizations will resist migration to new platforms due to cost considerations.
+These organizations will resist migration to new platforms due to cost considerations. - g.

-- g.
 Competition in the healthcare market has historically precluded sharing information. - h.
 Consumer buy-in has not been assessed. - i.
 Inability to articulate return on investment for HIE.